Alloy Steel Round Bar – EN 19

 Alloy Steel SAE AISI 4340

 Alloy steels are designated by AISI four-digit numbers.
 They comprise different kinds of steels having composition exceeding the limitations of B, C, Mn, Mo, Ni, Si, Cr, and Va set for carbon steels.
-It is a heat treatable and low alloy steel containing chromium, nickel and molybdenum.
+Heat treatable and low alloy steel containing chromium, nickel and molybdenum.
 It has high toughness and strength in the heat treated condition.

 Alloy Steel DIN 42 CrMo4